 Lenders pay attention to the discharge date as the chances of mortgage approval drastically improve the further time goes on.
 The reason lenders will only consider lending after 12 months of discharge is so they’re able to assess your credit affairs following the DRO.

 Another reason the date of discharge is important is because of the deposit amount lenders will require for a mortgage.
 For instance, if you’ve been discharged for 12 months, you may need a minimum 30% deposit.
-Deposit amounts less than this may mean finding a mortgage will be extremely difficult.
-On the other hand, if you’ve been discharged for 6 years, you may be approved with a 5-10% deposit.
+Having less than a 30% deposit can make it difficult to find a mortgage.
+On the other hand, if you’ve been discharged for six years, you may be approved with a 5-10% deposit.

 How much can I borrow if I’ve had a DRO?